Bhaskers-Blu-Org1/tririga-indoor-positioning/README.md

 2. Indoor positioning system processes measurements to determine mobile device location.
 3. Mobile device location is updated in Cloudant.
 4. User loads TRIRIGA Perceptive app.
-5. Perceptive app queries Weather Company API, building floor plan from TRIRIGA, and Location Data from Cloudant.
+5. Perceptive app queries building floor plan from TRIRIGA, and Location Data from Cloudant.
 Located devices are marked on the frontend floor plan.

 <!-- 2.
 Node.js backend requests updated dataset from BI APIs every hour, and persists values into a Cloudant database.
 This allows for us to build a chronological hourly dataset which can be used to create custom analytics models/graphics.
 3. Node.js backend transforms data into required format for charts/graphs.